 Attackers can use programs to compromise easily guessed passwords.
 When an attacker has access to your accounts, then he/she may inherit access to your private information and/or confidential Regent University information.
 Because of this, the IT department has adopted more strenuous password complexity requirements.
 Your new password will make it more difficult for an attacker to compromise your accounts.
 Remember, your password can be super difficult to guess, but if you share it with anyone, you’ve already compromised your accounts.
 So choose a difficult to guess password, then keep it a secret.

 Great!
 It meets all of our requirements.
+It has at least fourteen characters, upper and lowercase letters, a number, and special characters.
 Here are some other examples of strong passwords formed from phrases:

 In each of these examples, the chosen passwords meet the University guidelines for minimum password criteria.
-Also, each password is not based on a single dictionary word.
+Also, each password is not based on any personal information.

 Now pick a phrase for yourself.
 Maybe a Bible verse, famous quote, or anything you like.
 Remember, don’t use words or phrases that others may think you will use.
 Don’t make it easy for someone to guess your password!